-Keeping Kids Safe & Healthy
+Keeping Kids Safe & Healthy Resources

-Students and families thrive when they feel safe and healthy.
 Check out the tips, tools, and resources offered by these Alaska-based organizations.

 AFEC Resources and Navigation

-• 907 Navigator can help you find Alaska-based services from dental care to help with food and transportation (also available as an app)
+• 907 Navigator can help you find Alaska-based services, from dental care to help with food and transportation (also available as an app)

 • Alaska 211 can guide you to the right state agency or department and can even help you access healthcare.